amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 &emsp;&emsp;To be honest, I don't remember how I found out about this event but I just signed up without thinking much and was not really planning on participating as I knew my weekend was full.
 Initially, the thought was just to see what kind of problem would be presented.

+*This post will focus on junction1 (one of four junctions) and describe the thinking at that time.
+During the event, a lot of time was spent exploring the data before even beginning to model.
+The steps here are definitely not optimal as time was very limited, so the initial focus was to be able to output a realistic result and see how it ranks.*

 Jumping onto the site after a lunch engagement, the problem was as below.
 > ### Problem Statement
 > #### Mission